Coset Sum: an alternative to the tensor product in wavelet construction

 Since we want the coset sum to map a 1-D {\it refinement} mask to an $\dm$-D {\it refinement} mask, by plugging in $\ome=0$, we obtain $A=-1+{1\over 2^{\dm-1}}$ and get to the following definition. \begin{definition} We define the coset sum $\mathcal{C}_\dm$ that maps a 1-D refinement mask $R$ to an $\dm$-D refinement mask $\mathcal{C}_n[R]$ as follows: for $\ome\in\Td$

 where $\set'=\set\bks0=\{0,1\}^\dm\bks0$. \endproof \end{definition}

-{\bf Remark.} We call the refinement mask obtained by the coset sum method as the {\it coset sum refinement mask}.
+{\bf Remark 1.} We call the refinement mask obtained by the coset sum method as the {\it coset sum refinement mask}.
 The set $\set=\{0,1\}^\dm$ used in the definition is a complete set of representatives of the distinct cosets (hence the name ``coset sum'') of the quotient group $\Zd/2\Zd$.
-Since the mask $R$ is $2\pi$-periodic, the set $\{0,1\}^\dm$ can be replaced by any other complete set of representatives of the distinct cosets of the quotient group $\Zd/2\Zd$.
-The set $\{0,1\}^\dm$ is chosen for the discussion in this paper (with the exception of Example 3) because it makes the support of the associated filter the smallest.
+It is easy to observe that, because $\dm$-D masks are $2\pi$-periodic, the set $\{0,1\}^\dm$ used in this paper prior to the above definition (for example, for biorthogonality condition, interpolatory condition, definition of accuracy number, and MUEP conditions) can be replaced, without changing the meaning of the statements, by any other complete set of representatives of the distinct cosets of the quotient group $\Zd/2\Zd$ as long as the set contains $0$.
+As a result, the set $\{0,1\}^\dm$ used in the above coset sum definition can be replaced by any such an alternative set.
+The set $\{0,1\}^\dm$ is chosen for the discussion in this paper (with the exception of Example 3 below and discussions in \S\ref{subS:Experiments}) because it makes the support of the associated filter the smallest.